-- Beginning in the Fall of 2016, each restroom mirror is to be outfitted with mirror decals stating "Break Through...
+- Each restroom mirror is to be outfitted with mirror decals stating "Break Through...
 Prevent Sexual Assault." - The decals and the location of their placement is meant to remind individuals on a consistent basis that sexual assault prevention is something everyone is responsible for and to further empower them to be part of the change that the University is fostering by seeing their own reflection next to the image. - Addresses: Awareness, Risk Reduction, Bystander Intervention